bahmutov/changed-test-ids/README.md

 $ npx find-ids --specs 'glob pattern to the Cypress specs' --command getById
 ```

 Outputs the sorted list of test attributes, one per line.
 For example, use `npm run demo:specs`.
-You can use several custom commands, separate them using commas `--commands getById,containsByTest`
+You can use several custom commands, separate them using commas `--commands getById,containsByTest`.
+Specs could be TypeScript.

 ### Warn on untested ids